glennstratton/labs/README.md

 This repo contains [Docker](https://docker.com) labs and tutorials authored both by Docker, and by members of the community.
-We welcome contributions and want to grow the repo.

 #### Docker tutorials:
 * [Docker for beginners](beginner/readme.md)